 Remember to speak with the Office of Financial Aid at your home campus to determine how your aid package could apply towards your program abroad.

-If you are a transfer student, you must have at least two semesters of grades from the institution you currently attend in order to apply.
+If you are a transfer student, you must have completed at least one semester at your previous institution, plus at least one semester at your current institution, in order to apply.

 Korean language ability is not required.

-Korean natives are eligible to apply for this program.
+Korean citizens are eligible to apply for this program.

 University-arranged excursions are not included in this program, but you may enjoy tourist attractions and events off campus, on your own.